donos-community/kind-sir/README.md

 ## Configuration

-Kind Sir using two kinds of configuration files:
+Kind Sir uses two kinds of configuration files:
 1. Application configuration file, deployed with kind sir itself
 2. Acceptance policy configuration placed in the root of watched repository

 ### Application configuration file format

-App configuration file is normal [Lightbend Config](https://github.com/typesafehub/config/) file.
+App configuration file is just a normal [Lightbend Config](https://github.com/typesafehub/config/) file.
-There is only two fields you can specify at server side:
+There are only two fields you can specify at server side:
 1. Gitlab URL
 2. Private Token for user on whose behalf Kind Sir will be acting.